 e.
-To purchase a plot in the Congregation's cemetery in accordance with the rules that may from time to time be established; and
+To purchase a plot in the Congregation's cemetery in accordance with the rules that may from time to time be established;

 f.
-To use the services of the Rabbi, Cantor and other ritual officials for all proper occasions
+To use the services of the Rabbi, Cantor and other ritual officials for all proper occasions as permitted by the United Synagogue of Conservative Judaism, the Rabbinical Assembly, the Cantorial Assembly and the Congregation Rabbi: and

-.
+g.
+Such other rights as may from time to time be established by the Board of Trustees consistent with this Constitution.

-To be in "good standing" a member must be current in his or her obligations to the Synagogue unless he or she has made alternative arrangements with the Synagogue which are satisfactory to the Dues and Assessment Committee, in which case such member shall be in "good standing" so long as he or she is in compliance with such alternative arrangements.
+To be in "good standing" a member must be current in their obligations to the Synagogue unless they have made alternative arrangements with the Synagogue which are satisfactory to the Dues and Assessment Committee, in which case such member shall be in "good standing" so long as they are in compliance with such alternative arrangements.

 **********